Current account

 (Billions of United States dollars)

-After five years of almost continuous decline of LDCs’ current account deficit since 2015, resulting in its reduction by almost a half, from US$60 billion to US$31 in 2020, in 2021, their current account deficit rose again to US$55 billion.
-The trade deficit also increased, surpassing US$100 billion.
+The least developed countries’ (LDCs) current account deficit was shrinking from 2015 till 2020, resulting in its reduction by almost a half, from $60 billion to $31 billion over that period.
+But in 2021, LDCs’ current account deficit rose to $51 billion and, in 2022, to $64 billion.
+The trade deficit also increased, surpassing $100 billion in both years.

-Greater relative current account deficit, accounting for 4.6 per cent of GDP in 2021, distinguishes LDCs from other developing economies, which, as a group, ran a surplus of 1.3 per cent of GDP.
-Higher deficits relative to GDP were registered for the groups of heavily indebted poor countries (HIPCs) (3.7 per cent) and landlocked developing countries (LLDCs) (2.9 per cent).
-As a group, SIDS registered a comfortable 9 per cent surplus.
-Yet, some SIDS faced deficits close to, or over, 25 per cent of GDP.
+A greater relative current account deficit, accounting for 4.9 per cent of GDP in 2022, distinguishes LDCs from other developing economies, which, as a group, ran a surplus of 1.7 per cent of GDP.
+In 2022, as a group, the small island developing States (SIDS) recorded a surplus of almost 11 per cent of their collective GDP.
+Yet, excluding Singapore, the group would have had a negative balance, with 14 SIDS recording a deficit of 10 per cent of GDP, or more, and some SIDS faced deficits close to, or over, 30 per cent of GDP.

 Concepts and definitions